 The heather plants grow tightly packed together and can live for up to 40 years or more.

 Each pallet contains 10.08m² cut into conveniently sized slabs measuring 600mm x 300mm x 60mm thick.

 Our Heather Turf is harvested from a sustainable source and the process integrated into an overall management plan to regenerate the existing heathland to ensure its future survival and growth.

 Creating an environment suitable for your heather to be laid on is essential.
-The area should be free draining in nature, ideally very slightly raised above surrounding grass areas to create definition and encourage a free draining environment, look for signs of where heather may have previously abundant as these tend to be suitable.
-A pH of 5-5.5 is ideal for heather growth; the availability of iron in the soil is an important nutrient for heathers.
+The area should be free draining in nature and ideally very slightly raised above surrounding grass to create definition and encourage a free draining environment.
+Look for signs of where heather may have been previously abundant as these tend to be suitable.
+A pH of 5.0-5.5 is ideal for heather growth and the availability of iron in the soil is an important nutrient for heathers.